No Cosigner Student Loans

 - Before applying, remember to exhaust other funding sources, particularly federal student loans before exploring private loan options.

 Student loans with no cosigner requirements are easy to apply for, as we’re mostly talking about Federal student loans.
-A simple FAFSA from has to be filled out.
-This form is used to determine eligibility and need for finance.
-Perkins loans and Stafford loans are among the leading aid options.
+The FAFSA has to be completed.
+This form is used to determine federal aid eligibility.
+Perkins loans and Direct loans are among the leading aid options.
 Another major benefit of these loans is the low interest rate.
-To apply, head over to www.fafsa.ed.gov.
+To apply, head over to fafsa.ed.gov.

 I’d like to apply for a student loan without a cosigner, but where can I find the FAFSA to do so?